Closed-form expression

-In mathematics, an expression or formula (including equations and inequalities) is in closed form if it is formed with constants, variables, and a set of functions considered as basic and connected by arithmetic operations (and integer powers) and function composition.
+In mathematics, a closed form expression or formula is one that is formed with constants, variables, and a set of functions considered as basic and connected by arithmetic operations (and integer powers) and function composition.
 Commonly, the basic functions that are allowed in closed forms are nth root, exponential function, logarithm, and trigonometric functions.
 (Note: Hyperbolic functions, inverse trigonometric functions and inverse hyperbolic functions are also allowed, since they can be expressed in terms of the preceding ones.)
 However, the set of basic functions depends on the context.
 For example, if one adds polynomial roots to the basic functions, the functions that have a closed form are called elementary functions.

 The closed-form problem arises when new ways are introduced for specifying mathematical objects, such as limits, series, and integrals: given an object specified with such tools, a natural problem is to find, if possible, a closed-form expression of this object; that is, an expression of this object in terms of previous ways of specifying it.